baker-jr-john/baker-jr-john.github.io/README.md

-This is the repo for my personal website created with [Quarto](https://quarto.org/).
+Welcome to the repo for my personal website created with <a href="https://quarto.org/" target="_blank">Quarto</a>.
 Do with it as you want!